Public Affairs Officer

 Permanent, full time (35 hours per week)

-Experience of and a proven track record of working with MPs, Ministers and MEP’s is advantageous, as is experience of supporting successful advocacy campaigns and fronting policies and programmes.
+Experience and a proven track record of working with MPs, Ministers and MEP’s is advantageous, as is experience of supporting successful advocacy campaigns and fronting policies and programmes.
 You will have an understanding of the legislative process and parliamentary procedures and an understanding of UK and European wildlife and environmental legislation.

 We value courage, respect, integrity, trust and responsibility.
 Whilst we are passionate in promoting our aims, we are not judgemental, and we are inclusive.
 Our society is divided, and The Wildlife Trusts want to reduce, not increase, that division.